Family Violence during the COVID-19 Pandemic

 The Court can also make final family violence intervention orders if it is satisfied that, on the balance of probabilities, the respondent committed family violence against the affected family member and is likely to continue to do so or do so again.

 What are the penalties for breaching a family violence intervention order?

 The penalties for breaching a family violence intervention order include imprisonment and fines (or both).
 The police have the power to arrest persons who breach family violence intervention orders.

 Relevance to family law proceedings

 Family violence intervention orders are relevant to family law proceedings.
-The Family Court of Australia and the Federal Magistrates Court of Australia must be informed about any family violence orders which apply to a child or a member of the child’s family.
+The Federal Circuit and Family Court of Australia and the Federal Magistrates Court of Australia must be informed about any family violence orders which apply to a child or a member of the child’s family.